victortolbert/sandbox/README.md

-# The ASP.NET Vue Starter

-Hello and welcome to the ASP.NET Vue Starter Template with ASP.NET Minimal API and Vue 3.0.
-The only things this template contains are:
+# Exemplar Prototype

+> Although going away, I think Exemplar is an excellent case study.
+> This repo uses ASP.NET Core Minimal API as server, and Vue 3 as the application.
+>
+> Why?
+>
+> - To be able to demonstrate for future job interviews
+> - Other examples - Svelte, React, Angular, HTML

+## Features

- - A starter ASP.NET Minimal API in `/server`.
-It has been setup to serve...
+ - An ASP.NET Minimal API in `/server`
- - A starter Vue 3 app generated using `npm init vue@latest` in the `/app` directory.
+ - A Vue 3 app in the `/app` directory

 Before you get started, however, be sure to navigate into the `/app` directory and: